juhisinha422/DevOps-interview-Kit/Interview-Questions-2025/Interview series/Quick Questions/K8S.md

 # Advanced DevOps Interview Series | Production Scenario Questions

-These are the kind of questions asked for Senior DevOps, Platform Engineer, and SRE roles (₹30+ LPA).
-The interviewer is evaluating your troubleshooting skills, production thinking, architecture knowledge, and decision-making under pressure.

----

 # 1️⃣ A Pod is stuck in CrashLoopBackOff — but the logs are empty.
 How do you debug it?